 How are payments made?

 A Discretionary Housing Payment could be made to you or direct to your landlord.
-The payment could be a one-off or an indefinite award.
+The payment could be a one-off, temporary period or an indefinite award.
 Your local authority will also decide whether to backdate or not and if so for how long.